 - You see a leak: Customers can protect their property and help emergency crews by contacting us at (215) 685-6300 if there is a leak in the street.
 If the pipes in your basement are leaking, call a licensed and registered plumber.
 A list of approved contractors is available by selecting "Plumber Master" on the L&I website drop-down menu.

-- No water, no visible leak: If your property has no water but you cannot see a leak, first ask neighbors on your block if they have water at their sinks.
-If only your house lost water, the pipes may be frozen and you should see the tips for dealing with frozen pipes posted here.
+- No water, no visible leak: If your property has no water but you cannot see a leak, first ask neighbors on your block if they have water at the tap.
+If only you lost water, the pipes may be frozen and you should see the tips for dealing with frozen pipes posted here.
+Note: PWD cannot fix frozen or burst pipes on your property.
+See what you're responsible for here: Customer Responsibilities: Plumbing

 - Notice of Defect?
 If our investigators trace a leak to a broken service line or sewer lateral on your property, you will get a Notice of Defect.
 While you or your landlord must make repairs, there are options to consider before hiring a Master Plumber.
 Read about help you can get to make emergency repairs and options to guard yourself against bearing the full cost of a service line replacement on our Notice of Defect Fact Sheet.